Elias-Graf/clcolorful/README.md

-# ColorMessage
+# ClColorful

-This is used to for colorfull node messages.
+This library is used for printing colorful messages to the terminal with nodejs.